al3xandr3/al3xandr3.github.io/_posts/2013-03-07-meta-learning.md

 ---
-layout: post

 title: Meta Learning
 category: life
 tags:
   - learning
   - life
-intro: "learning how to learn"
+excerpt: "learning how to learn"
 ---

 ## How to Learn